lemmack/lemmack.github.io/content/posts/therapeutic-trembling-to-release-trauma.md

 Fascia contains four types of mechanoreceptors responsive to mechanical stimulation: Golgi organs, Ruffini receptors, Pacini corpuscles, and interstitial receptors.
 Approximately [80% of sensory nerve endings](https://doi.org/10.1016/S1360-8592(02)00067-0) in fascial tissues are free nerve endings.
 Of these, 90% are connected to slowly conducting unmyelinated C-fiber neurons.
 Functional MRI studies have shown that stimulation of these C-fiber neurons [activates the insular cortex](https://doi.org/10.1016/B978-0-7020-3425-1.00047-7) rather than the primary somatosensory cortex, indicating a clear interoceptive role.
 This anatomical arrangement suggests fascia plays a significant role in interoception, the sense of the body's internal state that is increasingly linked to emotional processing and trauma.

+The therapeutic relevance for trembling lies in how these receptors respond to mechanical input.
+Rhythmic oscillation may stimulate Pacini corpuscles and Ruffini endings in ways that modulate fascial tone and improve gliding between tissue layers.
+A recent scoping review found that fascia manipulation exerts therapeutic effects through "mechanoreceptor stimulation, and improvement in fascial gliding and proprioceptive feedback" ([Isaji et al., 2025](https://pubmed.ncbi.nlm.nih.gov/40368128/)).
+If chronic stress creates fascial densification that distorts interoceptive signaling, sustained rhythmic movement may help reverse this pattern.

 Research has demonstrated that people with chronic lower back pain have fascia that shows approximately [20% reduced shear strain (gliding ability)](https://doi.org/10.1186/1471-2474-12-203) in the lumbar and thoracic spine, and they also show poorer proprioception.
 Chronic sympathetic activation leads to fascial densification through [cytokine signaling, particularly TGF-beta-1](https://doi.org/10.2741/870), potentially distorting interoceptive signals to the insular cortex.
 Vibration and trembling may help restore fascial hydration and improve interoceptive accuracy.

 # Evidence Status